-Some congregations will choose to observe the Epiphany on the previous Sunday (January 3).
-Regardless of when it is observed, the Gospel shows us a glimpse of who Jesus is.
+Regardless of when it is observed, the Gospel for Epiphany shows us a glimpse of who Jesus is.
 He is the king of the Jews.
 This is revealed in a way we might consider most bizarre, in the stars of the heavens.
 But people from the East show up at Jesus’ door with extravagant gifts fit for a king—the king of the Jews.

 Although Herod fails to kill young Jesus for being the king of the Jews, in fewer than three months, the Gospel will tell us of others who succeeded in killing Jesus for the same reason.
 The inscription Pilate writes and hangs above Jesus’ head on the cross to describe Jesus’ crime calls Him “the king of the Jews.”

-As Mark tells about when Jesus is baptized in the Jordan by John, we learn a few things about Jesus.
+As the Gospels tell about when Jesus is baptized in the Jordan by John, we learn a few things about Jesus.
 He is mightier than John (1:7).
 He will baptize with the Holy Spirit (1:8).
 The heavens are torn open and the Spirit descends on (or perhaps into) Jesus (1:10).
 And the Father’s voice proclaims Jesus as His beloved Son, with whom the Father is well pleased (1:11).